AndreKest/deepVision-project/README.md

 ------------------------------------------------------------------------------------------
 ### Weights
+To download the Repo use "download.zip" variant

-To download the pretrained and the trained weights you need to make a few steps!
+To download the pretrained and the trained weights you need to make a few steps over ssh!
 - git clone <repo>
 - git lfs pull

 You need to install git lfs to downlaod the files!

 ------------------------------------------------------------------------------------------